andrwill/FYS-STK4155/Project3/README.md

 $ python3 heat_eq_mlp.py
 ```

-To train the neural network for obtaining and eigenvalue/eigenvector pair of a symmetric matrix, run
+To train a neural ode for obtaining the maximum eigenvalue and a corresponding eigenvector of a symmetric matrix, run

 ```
 $ python3 symdiag_mlp.py